donejs/bitballs/README.md

 #### Installing PostgreSQL on Windows

 Download and use the graphical installer available on [postgresql.org](http://www.postgresql.org/download/windows/).
+Make sure you host it listen to port `5432`.

 *Coming Soon*